monkdbofficial/monk-documentation/documentation/02_Get_Started.md

 ---
 ## 1. PSQL Installation

+We want to credit **RisingWave's** [documentation](https://docs.risingwave.com/deploy/install-psql-without-postgresql) for listing out the steps to install PG drivers.

 PSQL package must be installed (preferably using package managers).

 ### `deb` based derivatives like Debian and Ubuntu

 For Ubuntu and Debian systems, invoke the below commands.
-First update the installed packages.
+First update the packages which have been installed.

 ```bash
 $ sudo apt -y update